michel4j/uso/docs/source/user_guide/proposals.rst

 Submitting a Proposal
 ---------------------
 Proposals can only be submitted from the preview page.
-Once the proposal form is complete, users can submit it for review by clicking the :guilabel:`Submit` icon on the proposal preview page.
+Once the proposal form is complete, users can submit it for review by clicking the :icon:`bi bi-arrow-right-circle; Submit` tool on the proposal preview page.
 Select the appropriate ReviewTracks and Access Pool for submissions.

 .. figure:: proposal-submit-form.png